Emails: DHS 'Disinfo' Group Suppressed Free Speech Ahead of 2020 Vote

 NewsGuard is headed by its founder, Steven Brill, a well-known Democratic party activist and prolific donor.

-Media Research Center says NewsGuard consistently gives conservative media low rankings while bestowing high rankings to liberal media.
+Media Research Center said NewsGuard consistently gives conservative media low rankings while bestowing high rankings to liberal media.

 The group’s rankings are, in turn, used by major ad agencies to block conservative media from airing advertisements and denying them revenue.